dorazhao99/starter-modules/programsheets/hci23-spring25.md

 | Description | Requirements for undergrads majoring in CS at Stanford on the HCI track |

 Students can use any program sheet starting the year they matriculated into Stanford.
 This sheet is valid for any student matriculating in 2023-2024.
+Not all courses on the program sheet are offered every quarter.

 ## Requirements
 ### Mathematics and Science